Cannabis is called weed for a reason.

 Nutrients and pH Balance Recommendations

-The Fox Farm Nutrient Trio is tried and tested for growing cannabis in soil.
+The Fox Farm Nutrient Trio is tried and tested for growing cannabis.
 It is my top recommendation.

 This pH meter is inexpensive and works great.